Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: Large growth

-This approach is untenable in general as $\dim \O(n) = {n(n-1)}/2$ provides the minimal number of Givens rotations that would be needed.
+This approach is untenable in general as $\dim \O(n) = {n(n-1)}/2$ provides the minimal number of Givens rotations that would be needed for such an optimization problem.
 For $n = 4$, uniform sampling is less effective at estimating this image, as seen in \Cref{fig:gf_4x4}.
-In particular, while samples were found near $(3,\sqrt 3)$ in \Cref{fig:gf_3x3}, no sample was close to the point $(11/2,\sqrt{11}/2) \approx (5.5,1.658312395)$ associated with the matrix
+In particular, while samples were found near $(3,\sqrt 3)$ in \Cref{fig:gf_3x3}, no sample was close to the point $(11/2,\sqrt{11}/2) \approx(5.5, 1.6583)$ associated to

-which is again from the special class of orthogonal matrices that will be studied in \Cref{subsec: large orth}.
-In fact, no GEPP growth factor exceeded 4.6956 in the $10^6$ samples, while only 56 samples (i.e., 0.0056\%) had a GEPP growth factor exceed 4.
-Similarly, no uniformly sampled points had GECP growth factor larger than 3.3913, far from the maximal GECP growth of 4 attainable by any scaled Hadamard matrix.
+In fact, no GEPP growth exceeded 4.7 in the $10^6$ samples, while less than $0.01\%$ had GEPP growth exceed 4.
+Similarly, no uniformly sampled points had GECP growth factor larger than 3.4, far from the maximal GECP growth of 4 attainable by any scaled Hadamard matrix.

-From \Cref{fig:gf_3x3,fig:gf_4x4}, it appears for $\O(n)$ that the GECP growth factors are much more limited in how much larger they can be than the GEPP growth factors compared to the general case.
-In particular, while $B_3$ from \eqref{eq: max cp-pp 3} had a difference of 1, attaining the point $(1,2)$, no point for $\O(3)$ nor $\O(4)$ exhibits a difference in coordinates farther than about 0.2988 for $n=3$ and 0.5852 for $n=4$.
-Similarly, the extreme points associated to $a_n$, for large GEPP growth, as well as $d_n$, for how much larger GEPP growth factors can be than the GECP growth factors, appears closest to the point for the constructed matrices we will explore in \Cref{subsec: large orth}. \Cref{sec: num} will revisit each of these constants both for the $\O(n)$ and $\GL_n(\mathbb R)$ cases.
+From \Cref{fig:gf_3x3,fig:gf_4x4}, it appears for $\O(n)$ that the GECP growth remains much more limited in how far it can exceed GEPP growth compared to the general case.
+In particular, while $B_3$ from \eqref{eq: max cp-pp 3} had a difference of 1 (corresponding to the point $(1,2)$), no point for $\O(3)$ nor $\O(4)$ exhibits coordinates differing more than 0.3 for $n=3$ and 0.6 for $n=4$.
+Similarly, the extreme points associated to $a_n$, for large GEPP growth, as well as $d_n$, for how much larger GEPP growth can be than the GECP growth, appears closest to the point for the constructed matrices we will explore in \Cref{subsec: large orth}. \Cref{sec: num} will revisit each of these constants both for the $\O(n)$ and $\GL_n(\mathbb R)$ cases.